2026 BYD Atto 3 - Top 5 Features Explained

 Rear-Wheel Drive & Adaptive Suspension

-Another major change is that the Atto 3 now adopts the rear-wheel-drive (RWD) platform, compared to the FWD setup on the Indian Atto 3.
+Another major change is that the Atto 3 now adopts a rear-wheel-drive (RWD) platform, whereas the Indian Atto 3 has a FWD setup.

-The standard option produces 272 hp at the rear, while the higher option excels with 326 hp.
-Both options are meant to bring better weight distribution and driving feel on the new Atto 3, than the outgoing model, which just produces 204 hp.
+The standard base model produces 272 hp at the rear, while the higher variant delivers 326 hp.
+Both options are expected to bring better weight distribution and driving feel than the outgoing model, which produces 204 hp.

-The car now also gets an adaptive damping system alongside the RWD platform which adjusts damper stiffness in real time based on road conditions and driving inputs.
+The car now also gets an adaptive damping system, which adjusts damper stiffness in real time based on road conditions and driving inputs.

 Also Read – All Rear-Wheel Drive Cars You Can Buy in India Right Now